5 Ways to Make the Most of Counseling

 5. Create a Collaborative Experience

-You and your counselor are a team.
+You and your therapist are a team.
 Gone are the days of the all-knowing analyst who is not questioned.
 A therapist’s guidance may feel off at times, so it's your job to give feedback.

 That brings us to termination.
 It can be hard to end the counseling journey, especially if the alliance is strong.
 But in the end, it's a professional relationship, not a personal one.
 The goal of counseling is empowerment, not dependency.

-How do you know when it's time to end counseling?
+How do you know when it's time to end therapy?
 Have you met your goals?
 Have you made gains and created a sustainable new baseline?
 If the answers to these questions are yes, it might be time to bid adieu to your counselor.

 In Conclusion